Lustration: In Czechoslovakia and the Czech Republic

 Unlike many neighbouring states, the new government in the Czech and Slovak Federative Republic did not adjudicate under court trials, but instead took a non-judicial approach to ensure changes would be implemented.

 According to a law passed on 4 October 1991, all employees of the StB, the Communist-era secret police, were blacklisted from designated public offices, including the upper levels of the civil service, the judiciary, procuracy, Security Information Service (BIS), army positions, management of state owned enterprises, the central bank, the railways, senior academic positions and the public electronic media.
-This law remained in place in the Czech Republic after the dissolution of Czechoslovakia, and expired in 2000.
+This law remained in place in the Czech Republic after the dissolution of Czechoslovakia, and was extended indefinitely.

 The lustration laws in Czechoslovakia and the Czech Republic were not intended to serve as justice, but to ensure that events such as the Communist coup of February 1948 did not happen again.